JoshuaChou2018/PPML-Omics/README.md

 # Citation

-If you use our work in your research, please cite our paper:
+If you find our work helpful, please cite our paper:

 ```
 @article{zhou2024ppml,